mattiasgeniar/Varnish-URL-Purger/readme.md

 Securing this script
 --------------------

 It pains me to say this: the script was not written with security in mind, just as a proof-of-concept.
 Make sure this script is never accessible from the public.
-Use .htaccess lines to limit access the certain IP addresses or use htpasswd to password protect this script.
+Use .htaccess lines in Apache to limit access the certain IP addresses or use htpasswd to password protect this script.

 VCL requirements
 ----------------